Tinubu-led Oando in survival battle as oil firm goes technically bankrupt

 For three years, the energy company operating in the upstream, midstream and downstream delayed its financial statements, raising concern about its financial status With the 2022 financial statement now released, a critical analysis shows that the company’s total liabilities outweighs its assets.

-While Oando’s total assets by December 2022 stood at N1.252 billion, total liabilities were put at N1.449 billion.
+While Oando’s total assets by December 2022 stood at N1.252 trillion, total liabilities were put at N1.449 trillion.
 When liabilities exceed assets, the firm is said to be technically bankrupt or insolvent.

 READ ALSO: Non-existing office spends N80 million to promote Tinubu’s ‘economic milestones’